hackalog/easydata/README.md

 where we could try out ideas before proposing them as fixes to the upstream branch.
 It has grown into its own toolkit for implementing a reproducible data science workflow, and is the basis of our [Bus Number](https://github.com/hackalog/bus_number/) tutorial on **Reproducible Data Science**.

 ### Tutorial
-For a tutorial on making use of this framework, visit: https://github.com/hackalog/bus_number/
+For a tutorial on making use of a previous version of this framework (available via the `bus_number` branch), visit: https://github.com/hackalog/bus_number/